recordofloaduswar/Python/Automation/README.md

 - Concatenates the respective images together into one TIFF file
 - Names the file according to check number and check amount
 - Saves the file into the timestamped folder
-- Repeats the process until it is done with the index file
+- Repeats the process until it has looped through the index file